nigma/django-easy-pdf/README.rst

 Documentation
 -------------

-The full documentation is at `django-easy-pdf.readthedocs.org <https://django-easy-pdf.readthedocs.org>`_.
+The full documentation is at `django-easy-pdf.readthedocs.io <https://django-easy-pdf.readthedocs.io/>`_.

 A live demo is at `easy-pdf.herokuapp.com <https://easy-pdf.herokuapp.com/>`_.
-You can run it locally after installing dependencies by running ``python demo.py`` script from the cloned repository.
+You can run it locally after installing dependencies by running ``python demo.py`` script from the cloned repository or through Docker with ``make demo``.

 Dependencies
 ------------